 This is all about being the person you want to be, creating the lifestyle you want to live.
-Whatever you decide to do has to compliment and allow you to live the life you want to live.
+Whatever you decide to do has to complement and allow you to live the life you want to live.

-Starting a business is a major career change and must be thought through just as you would do if you were considering a new job.
+Starting a business is major career change and must be thought through just as you would do if you were considering a new job.
 If the thought of having your own business brings you out in a rash, then this is probably a good time to stop reading this and plan the lifestyle that you want in the future, completely forgetting about the business side of things.
 If you are more interested in employment then there are many helpful blog posts to assist you at BoomersNextStep Career section.

 Does the thought of being entrepreneurial interest you?